 Rose Wine 2020 – Pink Flamingo “Catalina Estrada” 2019

-The name of this Domaine Royal de Jarras wine is befitting to its label.
-The creative packaging, wine bottle branding entices anyone to try the wine.
+The name of this Domaine Royal de Jarras wine is befitting of its label.
+The creative packaging, and wine bottle branding entices anyone to try the wine.
 A Columbia Illustrator based in Barcelona created the whimsical bottle that creates a flamingo story with Latin American Folklore.
 Anyone that loves flamingos must get their hands on these wines.
 Made from Grenache, this is a fun Rosé that displays mostly citrus flavors with nice minerality and salinity.

 Rosé Wine 2020 – Château La Gordonne – La Chapelle Gordonne 2019

 The Château La Gordonne La Chapelle Rosé combines Grenache, Cinsault, Syrah, and Rolle to create a Côtes de Provence wine that emphasizes the freshness and elegance of Provence.
 I found cherry, raspberry, and strawberry on the nose.
 With lots of minerality, the wine’s bright balance exhibits flavors of cherry, raspberry, and strawberry.
 The finish delivers a lovely sweetness that is atypical of wines from this area.
 This Rosé ferments partially in French oak casks.